 My Start is a Biga

 Biga is an Italian term for a pre-ferment usually at 60% hydration and is typically drier and stiffer than most other sourdough starts.
-Often these are made with commercial yeast but can be a piece of raw dough leftover from the last loaf you make.
+These are often made with commercial yeast but can be a piece of raw dough left over from your last loaf.

 When making bâtards daily, this is the easiest way to leaven your bread.
-And this gives your bread a kick-start, speeding up fermentation, but still delivers the flavor you want in sourdough.
+This gives your bread a kick-start, speeding up fermentation, but still delivers the flavor you want in sourdough.

 Shaping and Bench Resting

-When you are dividing the dough into pieces for shaping, you make ask yourself, “Should I give the dough a long bench rest to develop more strength, or should I shape the dough twice to give more tension?”5 Asking these questions helps you make adjustments like letting it rise longer on the bench if it seems heavy.
+When you divide the dough into pieces for shaping, you may ask yourself, “Should I give the dough a long bench rest to develop more strength, or should I shape the dough twice to give more tension?”5 Asking these questions helps you make adjustments, like letting it rise longer on the bench if it seems heavy.
 Or you can give it two or more shapings with another rest in between.

 Because I usually work with cold dough, I need a long bench rest for it to warm up.
 Then I shape it and often let it proof for several hours.
 “Take your time,” Robertson admonishes, “it will only make the bread better.”6

-When it comes to shaping bâtards and baguettes practice makes perfect.
-For months I never quite got it right, then suddenly I did.
-I got the most help from reading Peter Reinhart, who explains:
+When it comes to shaping bâtards and baguettes, practice makes it perfect.
+I never quite got it right for months, but suddenly I did.
+I got the most help from Maurizio Leo's The Perfect Loaf.

 “To shape a classic bâtard, gently pat the risen dough into a thick rectangle.
 Fold the bottom half to the center and press with your fingertips to hold the dough in place and seal the seam.
 Fold the top half to the center, and once again press with your fingertips to seal the seam.
 Roll the top half of the dough over the seam to create a new seam on the bottom of the loaf.